 - You can experiment with your own concoctions

-- Life’s too fast, home brewing will help you slow it down a little
+- Life is often too fast, homebrewing helps you slow it down a little

-First you may want to read up on HomeBrewing to see if it’s something you’re interested in before you spend the money on a kit and ingredients.
-If you’re looking for an old fashion classic book to read, one classic is The Complete Joy of Homebrewing by Charles Papazian, a nuclear engineer turned homebrewer.
+First you may want to read up on homebrewing to see if it’s something you’re interested in before you spend the money on a kit and ingredients.
+If you’re looking for an old fashion classic book to read, a classic book on the topic is The Complete Joy of Homebrewing by Charlie Papazian, a nuclear engineer turned homebrewer.

 - byo.com – home of Brew Your Own Magazine